 Le Queux: How One Crazy Spy Novelist Created MI5 and MI6

-This is the astonishing story of how a prolific, hugely popular, but now almost forgotten spy novelist, William Le Queux, was responsible for the creation of Britain’s spy agencies.
+This is the astonishing story of how a prolific, hugely popular, but now almost forgotten spy novelist, William Le Queux, single-handedly caused the creation of Britain’s spy agencies.

 It’s a cautionary tale, with obvious modern-day parallels.